This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 - Fit a pastry bag with your star tip, and fill the bag with churro dough.
 Cover two baking sheets with parchment or waxed paper.
 Pipe the dough in a spiral shape into 3-inch circles, keeping the tip close to the baking sheet so the dough is in a very thin layer.
 You should get about 18-20 circles from one batch.

 - Transfer the sheets to the freezer for 10 minutes to chill the dough and make it easier to handle.
 While the churros are freezing, heat the oil for frying.
 Pour the oil into a large skillet, so that it’s 1 1/2 – 2 inches deep, and turn the heat to medium.
 Insert a candy/deep fry thermometer and let the oil heat to 350 F (175 C).
-Line a baking sheet with several layers of paper towel, and toss the granulated sugar and remaining tablespoon of cinnamon together in a shallow pie pan.
+Line a baking sheet with several layers of paper towel, and toss the granulated sugar and remaining 3 tsp (1 tbsp) of cinnamon together in a shallow pie pan.

 - Once at 350 F, slide a spatula under the frozen churros to release them from the pan.
 Transfer 2-3 churros to the hot oil and fry them, turning them occasionally so that they brown on all sides.